Sarvagya4/LangChain/README.md

 3)chromadb.
 This is our vector Database.
 ChromaDB is easy to use and open source, maybe the most used Vector Database used to store embeddings.

+4)CharacterTextSplitter: we will use it to group the information contained in different blocks.

+5)HuggingFaceEmbeddings: it will create the embeddings in the format that we will store in the database.

 #PromptTemplate: provide the functionality to create prompts with parameters.